modin-project/modin/docs/flow/modin/experimental/xgboost.rst

    ..

 2. On this step, the parameter `num_actors` is processed.
-The internal function :py:func:`~modin.experimental.xgboost.xgboost_ray._get_num_actors` examines the value provided by the user and checks if it fits in the set of expected values (int, "default_train", "default_predict").
+The internal function :py:func:`~modin.experimental.xgboost.xgboost_ray._get_num_actors` examines the value provided by the user and checks if it fits in the set of expected values (int, None).

    * int - `num_actors` won't be changed.
 This value will be used.
-   * "default_train" - `num_actors` will be computed using condition that 1 actor should use maximum 2 CPUs.
+   * None - `num_actors` will be computed using condition that 1 actor should use maximum 2 CPUs.
      This condition was chosen for using maximum parallel workers with multithreaded XGBoost training (2 threads per worker will be used in this case).
-   * "default_predict" - `num_actors` will be computed using condition that 1 actor should use maximum 8 CPUs.
-     This condition was chosen to combine parallelization techniques: parallel actors and parallel threads.

-.. note:: `num_actors` parameter is made available for public functions :py:func:`~modin.experimental.xgboost.train` and ``predict`` method of :py:class:`~modin.experimental.xgboost.Booster` class to allow fine-tuning for obtaining the best performance in specific use cases.
+.. note:: `num_actors` parameter is made available for public function :py:func:`~modin.experimental.xgboost.train` to allow fine-tuning for obtaining the best performance in specific use cases.

-3. ``ray.util.placement_group`` is created to reserve all available Ray resources.
-After that :py:class:`~modin.experimental.xgboost.xgboost_ray.ModinXGBoostActor` objects are created using resources of the previously created placement group.
+3. :py:class:`~modin.experimental.xgboost.xgboost_ray.ModinXGBoostActor` objects are created.

-4. Data (`dtrain` for :py:func:`~modin.experimental.xgboost.xgboost_ray._train`, `data` for :py:func:`~modin.experimental.xgboost.xgboost_ray._predict`) is split between actors evenly.
+4. Data `dtrain` is split between actors evenly.
 The internal function :py:func:`~modin.experimental.xgboost.xgboost_ray._split_data_across_actors` runs assigning row partitions to actors using internal function :py:func:`~modin.experimental.xgboost.xgboost_ray._assign_row_partitions_to_actors`.
-   This function creates a dictionary in the form: `{actor_rank: ([part_i0, part_i3, ..], [0, 3, ..]), ..}` for training,
+   This function creates a dictionary in the form: `{actor_rank: ([part_i0, part_i3, ..], [0, 3, ..]), ..}`.
-   `{actor_rank: [part_i0, part_i1, ..], ..}` for prediction.

 .. note:: :py:func:`~modin.experimental.xgboost.xgboost_ray._assign_row_partitions_to_actors` takes into account IP addresses of row partitions of `dtrain` data to minimize excess data transfer.

-1. For each :py:class:`~modin.experimental.xgboost.xgboost_ray.ModinXGBoostActor` the object methods ``set_train_data`` or ``set_predict_data`` are
+5. For each :py:class:`~modin.experimental.xgboost.xgboost_ray.ModinXGBoostActor` the object method ``set_train_data`` is
    called remotely.
-Those methods run by loading row partitions in actor according to the dictionary with partitions distribution from previous step.
+This method runs loading row partitions in actor according to the dictionary with partitions distribution from previous step.
 When data is passed to the actor, the row partitions are automatically materialized (``ray.ObjectRef`` -> ``pandas.DataFrame``).

-2. Methods ``train`` or ``predict`` of :py:class:`~modin.experimental.xgboost.xgboost_ray.ModinXGBoostActor` class object are called remotely.

-   * ``train``: method runs XGBoost training on local data of actor, connects to ``Rabit Tracker`` for sharing training state between actors and returns dictionary with `booster` and `evaluation results`.
+6. Method ``train`` of :py:class:`~modin.experimental.xgboost.xgboost_ray.ModinXGBoostActor` class object is called remotely.
+This method runs XGBoost training on local data of actor, connects to ``Rabit Tracker`` for sharing training state between actors and returns dictionary with `booster` and `evaluation results`.
-   * ``predict``: method runs XGBoost prediction on local data of actor and returns IP address of actor and partial prediction (``pandas.DataFrame``).

-3. On the final stage results from actors are returned.

-   * ``train``: `booster` and `evals_result` is returned using ``ray.get`` function from remote actor.
-Placement group which was created on the step 3 is removed to free resources. :py:class:`~modin.experimental.xgboost.Booster` object is created and returned to user.
+7. On the final stage results from actors are returned. `booster` and `evals_result` is returned using ``ray.get`` function from remote actor.

-   * ``predict``: using ``ray.wait`` function we wait until all actors finish computing local predictions.
-Placement group which was created on the step 3 is removed to free resources. ``modin.pandas.DataFrame`` is created from ``ray.ObjectRef`` objects which is returned from actors.
-Modin DataFrame is returned to user.
+Prediction
+**********

+1. The data is passed to :py:func:`~modin.experimental.xgboost.xgboost_ray._predict` function as a :py:class:`~modin.experimental.xgboost.DMatrix` object.

+2. The function :py:func:`~modin.experimental.xgboost.xgboost_ray._map_predict` is applied remotely for an each partition of the data to make a partial prediction.

+3. Result ``modin.pandas.DataFrame`` is created from ``ray.ObjectRef`` objects, obtained in the previous step.

 Internal API